 Student identification cards are produced after each curriculum student has paid fees and tuition the first semester for which the student is enrolled for the academic year.
 The I.D. card will be valid for a period of two years from the date issued.
 Students must provide a registration form or paid receipt as proof of payment of fees.
 Students must follow the Student Services guidelines and policies to obtain an I.D. card.
-The hours of operation are posted in the Student Center and it is the student's responsibility to review and follow these guidelines.
+It is the student's responsibility to review and follow these guidelines.
+Rule 14 of the Student Code of Conduct requires students to carry identification cards issued by the College and identify themselves to college officials upon request.
+ID cards are issued in the library during regular hours of operation.

 The I.D. card will be the student's ticket to SGA sponsored functions, activities, open computer labs, and their Library access card.
-In order for a student to use the open computer lab, a valid student ID is required by the third week of the semester.
+In order for a student to use the open computer and math labs, a valid student ID is required by the first week of the semester.
 Possession of an I.D. card often provides the student with other advantages; i.e., store discounts, lower air fares, and lower fees at athletic activities.
 The replacement cost to the student for an I.D. card is \$5.00.